kennguyen01/kennguyen01.github.io/_posts/technology/2019/2019-10-03-choosing-a-browser-in-2019.md

 ---
-title: A Browser in 2019
+title: Choosing A Browser in 2019
 date: 2019-10-03
 categories: technology
 ---